ThoughtWorksInc/Binding.scala/README.md

 ### Lifecycle management for data-binding expressions

 The ability of precise data-binding in Binding.scala requires listener registrations on the data source.
-Others reactive frameworks that has the ability ask users manage the lifecycle of data-binding expressions.
+Other reactive frameworks that has the ability ask users manage the lifecycle of data-binding expressions.

 For example, [MetaRx](https://github.com/MetaStack-pl/MetaRx/issues/45) provide a `dispose` method to unregister the listeners created when building data-binding expressions.
 The user of MetaRx have the responsibility to call `dispose` method for every `map` and `flatMap` call after the expression changes,